emdete/minipov/README.md

-# minipov3
+# Persistence of Vision

-This is everything i found around minipov.
+This is everything i found around minipov3.
 It seems [Lady Ada](http://ladyada.net/make/minipov3/index.html) created this wonderful peace of hardware.